SvenHaedrich/dali_mon/README.md

 ## Description

 This script converts DALI codes into human readable messages.
+DALI is the digital addressable lighting interface as described [here](https://www.dali-alliance.org).

 The souce for the DALI code be on of
 * serial port